4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 We had driven around for around two hours before we spotted some elephants.

-Our guide got us as close to the elephants as he could without disturbing them and I was able to get some great snaps of them.
+Our guide got us as close to the elephants as he could without disturbing them, and I took some great snaps of them.

-A good Yala safari guide will know where to look for elephants in the park.
+A good Yala safari guide will help you find elephants in the park.
 You can often spot them in the bushes or splashing around in watering holes.

 We saw several groups of elephants in the park, including adorable baby elephants!

-It was one of the best moments of my life to see wild elephants in Sri Lanka.
-It’s always better to see animals roaming free instead of in captivity.
+Seeing wild elephants in Sri Lanka was one of the best moments of my life.
+It’s always better to see animals roaming free than in captivity.

 Sri Lanka itinerary | 4 week travel guide